zwave-js/node-zwave-js/docs/api/node.md

 readonly ready: boolean
 ```

-Whether this node is a ready, and safe to interact with.
+Whether the node is ready to be used.

 ### `roleType`